-Luxor Museum – Why This is Another Must See Destination in Egypt
+Luxor Museum – A Must See Site in Egypt

 This is my second post on the many fabulous monuments to be found in and around the Egyptian city of Luxor.
 In the first post I gave some background on the city and described a magical night visit to the Temple of Luxor.
 Later today Alison and I and our fellow travellers with Adventures Abroad will visit the other major temple in Luxor – Karnak.
 But first we have the morning to ourselves and we’ve decided to visit the Luxor Museum.
 Won’t you come along and find out why this is an often overlooked, but essential place to visit while in Luxor?